collis96/Game-of-Life/README.md

 # Game-of-Life

-Game of Life pre-work for technical interview.
+Game of Life challenge.

-## Design decisions day 1:
+## Initial Design decisions:

 I'll be using JavaScript as the language of choice, due to the nature of being able to host a live demo of the finished project.